-Technology: At Fiddlehead School, we believe that technology can be a powerful tool for learning, creativity and expression.
+Technology: At Fiddlehead School, we believe that technology can be a powerful tool for learning, creativity and expression and can support the educational mission of the school and to enhance the curriculum and learning opportunities for students and staff.
 Along with the power that technology can bring, comes a responsibility to use it thoughtfully to extend the learning within the classroom.